Optical Fractionator workflow >

 Estimated population using number weighted section thickness

-Calculated using only the section thickness measurements from counting sites that contain markers.
+Calculated using the average of only section thickness measurements from counting sites that contain markers.
 These measured thickness values are then weighted by the number of objects associated with them to produce a weighted average.

 All estimates calculated from measurements obtained while counting (i.e., all but Estimated population using user-defined section thickness) should return similar results if the measurements were taken correctly.

-Displays the results of the probes selected in the Previous Stereological Runs window.
+Displays the results of the probes selected in the Previous Stereological Runs window (see Display Probe Run List).
 Click on a category in the left hand panel to display the corresponding results in the right hand panel.